Administering and Processing Student Employment

-The work study referral expires on Spring commencement day for the academic year (Fall/Spring), Fall commencement day for Fall graduates, and on Summer commencement day for summer work study.
+The work study referral expires on Spring commencement day for the academic year (Fall/Spring), Fall commencement day for Fall graduates, and at the end of Summer Finals for summer work study.

 International students are not eligible for the Federal Work Study program.

 - Time Records

 Time entry is done via my.missouristate.
 Click here for instructions on student banner time entry.

 Minutes should be recorded in the following manner: